What is a cookie?

 Which types of cookies does this website utilise?

-This website makes use of the following two different types of cookies:
+This website makes use of the following types of cookies:

 How can I delete or disable cookies?